 Description.
 Describe the circumstances associated with the issue.

-Licensing Basis.
-Describe the licensee’s supporting basis on why the issue of concern is not in their licensing basis and any relevant information on the licensing basis developed during the inspection process.
+Licensing Basis, Design Basis, Regulatory Requirement, or Standard.
+Describe the licensee’s supporting basis on why the issue of concern is not in their licensing basis, design basis, or regulatory requirements or self-imposed standards do not apply or are met, and any relevant information on the licensing basis developed during the inspection process.

 Significance.
-Describe the logic used to determine that the issue of concern would not have if processed through IMC 0609, “Significance Determination Process” as a performance deficiency for the purpose of the VLSSIR process.
+Describe the logic used to determine that the issue of concern would not have potential to be (1) greater-than-Green if processed through IMC 0609, “Significance Determination Process,” as a performance deficiency, or (2) more than Severity Level IV if processed via the Enforcement Policy as a violation, for the purpose of the VLSSIR process.
 Describe the screening criteria used to assess the issue of concern.
 For example:

-For the purpose of the VLSSIR process, the inspectors screened the issue of concern through IMC 0609, Appendix X and determine the issue of concern would likely be Green had a performance deficiency been identified.
+For the purpose of the VLSSIR process, the inspectors screened the issue of concern through IMC 0609, Appendix [X] and determined the issue of concern would likely be Green had a performance deficiency been identified.

 Technical Assistance Requests.
 If the issue of concern was processed through NRR’s COM-106, “Technical Assistance Request (TAR) Process,” briefly summarize how the results of that process led to the issue being documented in accordance with the VLSSIR process.